CREPIC21/businessRegistry/project_step_by_step.md

   - once visitor clicks on PayPal button he will be redirected to PayPal login confirmation, once credentials are confirmed user can continue with the purchase and pay
   - once payment confirmed visitor is redirected back to cart which is now empty and flash message is displayed to check email for confirmation
   - if payment is not succesfull visitor will be redirected back to cart where nothing changed
+  - total amount in create_payment_json needs to match with total amount in execute_payment_json - if they don't match there will be errors after accepting and completing the payment

 Summarize of what needs to be done:
 - add logo to header